 - Consider any cultural concerns or impacts of treatment

 Depending on their culture, some behaviors and beliefs may be considered acceptable to the client.
 Take these into consideration when implementing interventions.

-Client may need to be refocused to reality at times, but avoid confrontation that may be interpreted as argumentative to avoid noncompliance and uncooperative behaviors.
+The client may need to be refocused to reality at times, but avoid confrontation that may be interpreted as argumentative to avoid non-compliance and uncooperative behaviors.

-Help develop trust between client and loved ones, and promotes positive management of illness going forward.
-Help client and family members stay on track with treatment.
+Help develop trust between client and loved ones and promote positive management of illness going forward.
+Help clients and family members stay on track with treatment.